What are Some of the Dangers of Steroid Injections?

 Any time you have any kind of injection, you are at risk of complications.
 Steroid injections create additional complications as well as the risk of infections.
 The real question is “Are there alternatives to these injections?”

-PEMFs As An Alternative Injury Recovery Therapy
+Are PEMFs A Viable Alternative Injury Recovery Therapy?

 I saw a well known orthopedic surgeon, who told me not to do anything strenuous.
 He offered me a steroid injection for my knee.
 I declined, saying I would continue with my PEMF therapy instead.
 As expected, he scowled at my choice.